01-edu/public/subjects/displayfirstparam.en.md

 ### Instructions

-Write a program that takes `strings` as arguments, and displays its first argument.
+Write a program that takes `string` as arguments, and displays its first argument.

 ### Usage